realA10001986/Time-Circuits-Display/README.md

 - head to the Config Portal and set the **_Time Cycling Interval_** to OFF, and
 - then, using the [keypad menu](#how-to-program-datestimes-for-the-destination-and-last-time-departed-displays), program your favorite *Destination* and *Last time departed* times.

 Time-traveling will naturally lead to the displays showing other times.
-To bring them back without rebooting, enter keypad command ```998```.
+To bring your favorite times back without rebooting, enter keypad command ```998```.

 #### 	&#9193; I want my TCD to show/cycle movie times